-Essay 6.3 — The Markov Phasic Brain, Part 3 of 10.
+Essay 6.3 — The Markov Phasic Brain, Part 4 of 13.

 Essay 6.2 drew the full transition graph and named the tool-restriction discipline that makes each phase distinct.
 Every job the seed agent runs threads through that graph in cycles — OBSERVE → PLAN → EXECUTE → VERIFY → CONDENSE → back to idle, repeating until the work is done.
-This sub-essay opens the first phase in that loop: OBSERVE.
+This essay opens the first phase in that loop: OBSERVE.

 OBSERVE is the read-and-orient phase.
 Before the cycle plans, builds, or verifies anything, OBSERVE gathers the context the rest of the cycle will work from.
 The cognitive failure it prevents is the assumption-driven plan — an agent that builds a model of the situation from the user’s prompt and its own training, never reads what is actually in front of it, and ships work calibrated to a world that doesn’t exist.
 OBSERVE is the prototype’s structural answer: a phase whose only job is reading the source materials of the work, so PLAN has something real to plan against.